-“The religious freedom we enjoy here is fantastic,” says Father Ani Xavier, Parish Priest of St. Paul’s Church in Mussaffah.
+“The religious freedom we enjoy here is fantastic,” says Father Ani Xavier (link is external), Parish Priest of St. Paul’s Church in Mussaffah.
 “Everyone is respected.
 We are given land and the Rulers are excellent.”

-In 2019, His Holiness Pope Francis will make an historic visit to the UAE, marking the first time a pope has ever visited the Arabian Peninsula.
-Pope Francis will meet with HH Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, and the Muslim Council of Elders, continuing the UAE’s strong relationship with the Vatican.
+In February 2019, His Holiness Pope Francis made an historic visit to the UAE, marking the first time a pope has ever visited the Arabian Peninsula.
+Pope Francis met with HH Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi, and the Muslim Council of Elders, continuing the UAE’s strong relationship with the Vatican.

 Although the UAE is a relatively young nation, Christianity in the Arabian Gulf region spans back centuries.
 In 1992, archaeologists on Sir Bani Yas Island in Abu Dhabi discovered a Christian monastery they believe was built around 600 CE.
 The UAE preserves the monastery today as a reminder of the Emirati people’s inclusive cultural heritage.